 IntroductionPlants in the Lake Tarawera Scenic Reserve have regenerated since the 1886 Mount Tarawera eruption which dramatically changed the landscape around the volcano.

 The 1886 eruption of Mount Tarawera drastically changed the area around the Lake Tarawera Scenic Reserve.

-Access to Tarawera Outlet is from Kawerau township (off SH 30 between Rotorua and Whakatane) via private forestry roads which require permits.
+Direct driving access into Tarawera Forest, Falls, and fishing is from Kawerau township (off SH30 between Rotorua and Whakatane) via private forestry roads which require permits, purchased from the Kawerau i-SITE.
 The forest gate is closed during the hours of darkness.
 The forest road may be closed in summer when fire risk is high.

 Report any sightings of koi carp (3-70 cm) or catfish (3-40 cm).
 Other fish of particular concern are rudd and gambusia.

 You can help by photographing any specimens caught and forwarding to your local DOC office and by following Check Clean Dry protocols.